What is a side hustle? It’s a way to bring in money in addition to your main “9 to 5” job. which is what these side hustle ideas will help you do.

 There are many, many ways to make extra money and these are just a few of the hundreds.

-However, I must advise you not to fall prey to the money-making schemes out there.
+However, I must advise you not to fall prey to the money-making schemes out there, (ex. the life coach pyramid scheme).
 Be careful with your money, and if there are startup costs, always do your research first!

 Have any good side hustle ideas you’d like to share?

 2 thoughts on “Side Hustle Ideas: Ways to Make Money On the Side”

 Hi!
 Great read!
 I also am a personal finance blogger, so of course, I’m all for finding ways to make extra money.
 I’m looking most forward to using your #5 tip of starting a business.
 I hope to turn this blog in to my full-time income within the year!

 That’s awesome, congrats!
 Make sure you learn SEO if you haven’t already.
 There are plenty of free resources online.